Aiken Civic Orchestra

 Outreach

-Aiken Civic Orchestra has collaborated with many area vocal ensembles including Aiken Choral Society, Aiken Singers, Augusta Chorale, Belles Canto, Columbia County Choral Society, South Boundary Singers, and church choirs from Cornerstone Baptist, St. John’s United Methodist, and St. Paul Lutheran.
-ACO has also partnered with Aiken Youth Orchestras, Carolina Academy of Music, South Carolina Suzuki Institute, as well as USC Aiken and the All-Steinway campaign.
-Last season ACO performed for the CSRA Martin Luther King, Jr. Memorial Celebration.
-This season ACO will add Aiken Composers’ Guild as another organization to call as friends.
-ACO also sponsors a concerto competition open to youth performers.
-The winners of this competition enjoy the opportunity of performing with the orchestra.
+Aiken Civic Orchestra takes pride in the amount of outreach, engagement, and collaboration with the greater community.
+ACO has collaborated with many area vocal ensembles including Aiken Choral Society, Aiken Singers, Augusta Chorale, Belles Canto, Columbia County (GA) Choral Society, Columbia (SC) Choral Society, South Boundary Singers, and church choirs from Cornerstone Baptist, St. John’s United Methodist, and St. Paul Lutheran.
+ACO has also partnered with Aiken Youth Orchestras, Carolina Academy of Music, Davidson Fine Arts Magnet School, South Carolina Suzuki Institute, as well as USC Aiken and the All-Steinway campaign.
+CO has also performed for the CSRA Martin Luther King, Jr. Memorial Celebration.
+ACO has also collaborated with the Aiken Composers’ Guild.
+A particular source of pride for ACO is to musically enrich and invest in the lives of young musicians, making a positive and lasting impact.

 Go here to see the many ways ACO works with other organizations in our community.